 Reports are delivered as a clean document, not a dashboard you have to learn to read.
 The goal is informational, not theatrical.

-Most agencies treat therapist SEO as generic local SEO with the word "therapy" swapped in.
-Same keyword strategy as any local business.
-Same content templates.
-Same paid harmful linkbuilding tactics that ignore the gated mental health ecosystem.
+Most agencies treat therapist SEO as ordinary local SEO with the word therapy swapped in.
+Same keyword strategy as a plumber or a dentist, same content templates, same purchased links, with no awareness of how gated the mental health ecosystem actually is.

-Premark Lab's methodology starts with the research of your specific ideal client.
-The question is whether they actually have, the language they use to describe what they're going through, the worries they carry before they ever consider booking.
-That mapping is built from peer-reviewed clinical literature and validated against the language patterns real patients use.
+We start somewhere else.
+The first input is research on your specific ideal client.
+The searches they run, the words they use for what they're going through, the worries they carry before they ever consider booking.
+That map comes out of peer-reviewed clinical literature and gets checked against the language real patients use.

-This research feeds directly into your SEO strategy.
-Your keyword targeting, your content topics, your meta copy, and your schema entities are all built around the searches your specific clients are running, not the generic "therapist near me" terms every practice in your city is competing for.
+The research then drives the SEO itself.
+Keyword targets, content topics, meta copy, and schema entities are all built around the searches your particular clients run rather than the generic "therapist near me" terms every practice in your city is fighting over.

-A practice ranking for "Anxiety therapist for veterans with combat trauma in [Your City]" is not competing with the hundred profiles fighting for "therapist near me."
-It's reaching the small number of clients for whom that specific match matters.
-This is narrowing down the niche that actually converts.
+A practice ranking for "anxiety therapist for veterans with combat trauma in [city]" isn't competing with a hundred profiles chasing "therapist near me."
+It's reaching the much smaller group of patients for whom that exact match matters, and that group converts.

-Marketing built this way isn't self-promotion.
-It's making it possible for the patient who needs your specific clinical work to find you, instead of being routed to whichever generalist ranks first.
+None of this is self-promotion.
+It's making sure the patient who needs your specific clinical work can find you, instead of being routed to whichever generalist happens to rank first.

 SEO and Google Business Profile work are related but distinct.
 The Google Business Profile system covers the local Maps pack — your profile, your local rankings, your reviews.
 The SEO system covers your website's organic search performance — content rankings, technical health, backlinks, AI search visibility.